-With more than 25 interconnects to intrastate and interstate pipelines along its route, Rockies Express would have a significant impact on the current price disparity between Rocky Mountain basins and other parts of the country.
-"Anytime you build a real big pipeline, a 42-inch diameter pipeline, across America from the Rockies to Ohio we suspect that it would tend to lower the price of gas in those regions that the pipeline is entering.
-At the same time it should raise the price of gas for Rockies producers," said Scott Parker, president of Kinder Morgan's natural gas pipelines group.
+With more than 25 interconnects to intrastate and interstate pipelines along its route, Rockies Express would have a significant impact on the current price disparity between Rocky Mountain basins and other parts of the country, said Kinder.

 George Liparidas, president of Sempra Pipelines & Storage, said, “Not only will the project provide benefits for producers and end users, but also for the communities along the pipeline route by generating property tax payments, employment opportunities and increased spending on local goods and services.”

-In addition, Rockies Express has executed binding agreements with Questar Overthrust Pipeline Co., a wholly owned subsidiary of Questar Corp., for a long-term lease of 625 MMcf/d of capacity on Overthrust that will extend the reach of Rockies Express from the Wamsutter Hub to the Opal Hub in western Wyoming.
+In addition, Rockies Express has executed binding definitive agreements with Questar Overthrust Pipeline Co., a wholly owned subsidiary of Questar Corp., for a long-term lease of 625 MMcf/d of capacity on Overthrust that will extend the reach of Rockies Express from Wamsutter to the Opal Hub in Wyoming.
 The capacity lease on Overthrust can potentially be expanded up to 1.5 Bcf/d.

 However, Parker said that Kinder Morgan already is discussing expansion plans.
 “We’re not going to sit on our laurels,” he said.
 “We’ve talked about it and we are going to continue to look at expanding this pipeline further east and looking at adding storage to it also… By the time we [finish the Clarington segment] we should have something announced that moves the project even further East.

-"We are just starting to talk to our shippers about where we go from here and there's a lot of interest in [extending Rockies Express to the Leidy Hub in Pennsylvania]," said Parker in an interview with NGI.
-"There [also] is a lot of interest even further East in penetrating the market further and those are some of the things we are just going to have to work through over the next few weeks and then come out and look at an open season."
+“We are just starting to talk to our shippers about where we go from here and there’s a lot of interest in [the Leidy Hub in Pennsylvania] and there is a lot of interest even further East in penetrating the market further and those are some of the things we are just going to have to work through over the next few weeks and then come out and look at an open season.”